premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-09-26-you-are-exactly-where-you-need-to-be.md

 Don't want to travel back in time?

-Let's go to Palestine, Israel, Ukraine, or Russia and tell the young men, women, and children who are being tortured and killed for reasons beyond their control, "You are exactly where you need to be"
+Let's go to Palestine, Israel, Ukraine, or Russia and tell the young men, women, and children who are being tortured and killed for reasons beyond their control and tell them, "You are exactly where you need to be"

 Or go to the victims of violence, and abuse (fill in with any atrocity that you could think of), a few moments before the violence and tell them, directly looking into their eyes, "You are exactly where you need to be"